awslabs/fhir-works-on-aws-deployment/INSTALL.md

 This will create a user in your Cognito User Pool.
 The return value will be an access token that can be used for authentication with the FHIR API.

+### Enable Elasticsearch logging

+We recommend you to add Elasticsearch logging for production workflows.
+For steps on how to enable them please see our the [AWS guide](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createdomain-configure-slow-logs.html)

 ### Direct Elasticsearch access

 #### Running an ES command